dan @ thetelegraphic . com

 Breakthrough Listen

-I'm excited to be part of the Breakthrough Listen initiative: the most comprehensive search for extraterrestrial intelligence (SETI) ever undertaken.
-We are using the largest telescopes in the world to systematically search for artificial signals of unknown origin.
-I am working on the digital signal processing systems and data analysis pipelines, and running the science program on the Parkes telescope in Australia.
+From 2019-2024, I was the Australian Project Scientist for the Breakthrough Listen initiative: the most comprehensive search for technosignatures ever undertaken (SETI).
+Listen is using the largest telescopes in the world to systematically search for artificial signals of unknown origin.
+I worked on the digital signal processing systems and data analysis pipelines, and running the science program on the Parkes 'Murriyang' telescope in Australia.

 Detecting the dark ages

-I also worked on the Large Aperture Experiment to Detect the Dark Ages, or LEDA.
-We've built a 256-antenna array along with a powerful GPU-based correlator in Owen's Valley, California.
-We're looking for highly-redshifted Hydrogen in the early Universe, and will image the entire sky at radio wavelengths.
+I also previously worked on the Large Aperture Experiment to Detect the Dark Ages, or LEDA.
+We built a precision radiometer system alonside a 256-antenna array in Owens Valley, California.
+The LEDA project is looking for the faint signal from Hydrogen in the early Universe, as the first stars and galaxies started to form.

 LEDA